Mikkel Agger: Return to Thisted

 A month after leaving Esbjerg, Agger signed a two-year deal with his former club Thisted FC.
 He scored 25 league goals in his first season, making him the top goalscorer of the team that season.
 After his successful season, Agger aroused interest from foreign clubs, notably German club FC St. Pauli.
 Agger, however, chose to stay at Thisted, and extended his contract by another two years in May 2016.

 Viborg

 On 31 January 2019, Viborg FF announced the signing of Agger from Norwegian club Sarpsborg 08 FF.

 Third return to Thisted

 After a season at Vendsyssel FF, Agger once again returned to Thisted FC, signing with the club on 22 June 2021.

 On June 5, 2024, 31-year-old Agger confirmed that he was ending his football career.
 His decision to retire was made so that he could spend time with his son who suffered from an rare genetic disease.

 Personal life

-Mikkel is the older brother of professional footballer Mads Agger, who currently plays for Sønderjyske in the Danish Superliga.
+Mikkel is the older brother of professional footballer Mads Agger.
 Their father, Søren Agger, also spent time in professional football for Herning Fremad.